 Astrophysics and Gravitation

 Astrophysics involves understanding the nature of planets, stars, galaxies, and the universe on large-scales.
 Gravitation is the study of gravity on all scales.
-Research in our department focuses on gravitational waves and the LIGO project (the Laser Interferometer Gravitational-wave Observatory), with a focus on theoretical modeling of gravitational waves from black holes and neutron stars (Marc Favata), and experimental optics relevant to gravitational-wave detection (Rodica Martin).
+Research in our department focuses on gravitational waves and the LIGO project (the Laser Interferometer Gravitational-wave Observatory), with a focus on theoretical modeling of gravitational waves from black holes and neutron stars (Marc Favata, Shaon Ghosh), and experimental optics relevant to gravitational-wave detection (Rodica Martin), and the rapid analysis and electromagnetic follow-up of LIGO data (Shaon Ghosh).
 Read more about this work in the Fall 2017 CSAM Insights Magazine.
-Other recent areas of interest include ionospheric response modeling (Mary Lou West).

 Optics is the study of how light propagates.
 Our experimental optics lab (Rodica Martin) focuses on studying magneto-optic effects in various materials, with applications to the construction of Faraday isolators.
 We are also involved in computational modeling light scattering in interferometers.
 These topics are directly relevant to the construction of the Advanced LIGO detector, and will also be important for the next generation of gravitational-wave interferometers.